numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 This work was supported by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.

+The authors would like to thank Raymond Ros, Steffen Finck, Marc Schoenauer and
+Petr Posik for their many invaluable contributions to this work.

 .. ############################# References ##################################
 .. raw:: html